 There were appropriate arrangements in place to ensure equipment was suitably maintained.
-Service contracts were in place for the maintenance of the autoclave.
-The autoclave was serviced in February 2016.
-The practice had portable appliances and had carried out PAT (portable appliance testing).
-Appliances were last tested in February 2016.
+Service contracts were in place for the maintenance of the autoclave and ultra-sonic.
+The autoclave was serviced in January 2016 The practice had portable appliances and had carried out PAT (portable appliance testing).
+Appliances were last tested in May 2016.

-The practice had an effective system in place regarding the management and stock control of the materials used in clinical practice.
+The practice had an effective system in place regarding the management and stock control of the dental materials used in clinical practice.

 The dentists used the British National Formulary to keep up to date about medicines.
 The batch numbers and expiry dates for local anaesthetics, where used were recorded in patients' dental care records.